mikeizbicki/cmc-csci040/week_07/README.md

 **Overview:**

-To celebrate Halloween, you will practice file and string operations by editing the book "Dracula".
+To celebrate Halloween, you will practice file and string operations by editing the book *Dracula*.

 **Due date:**